Tracking, not spreadsheet transcription

 - Combined.
 Apparel at the flagship for October.
 Specific budgets for the specific bucket.

-The OTB numbers you actually need
+The numbers you actually need to track

 - Budget.
 What you’ve allocated for the month.